pik-copan/pycopanlpjml/README.md

 Please clone and compile [LPJmL](https://github.com/pik/LPJmL) in advance.
 Make sure to also have set the [working environment for LPJmL](https://github.com/PIK-LPJmL/LPJmL/blob/master/INSTALL) correctly if you are not working on the PIK HPC (with Slurm Workload Manager).
 The PIK python libraries [pycoupler](https://github.com/PIK-LPJmL/pycoupler) and [pycopancore](https://github.com/pik-copan/pycopancore) are required as they serve as the basis for copan:LPJmL.

-See [scripts](./scripts/) for examples on how to use the package.
+See [inseeds](https://github.com/pik-copan/inseeds/) for examples on how to apply the framework.

 ## Questions / Problems